ebi-gene-expression-group/cell-types-eval-control-workflow-cross-validation/README.md

 nextflow run main.nf --profile cluster
 ```
 ### Results
-The output of the pipeline is a folds' average performance table that will be located in `data/cross_val_output/` directory.
+The output of the pipeline is a folds' average performance table that will be located in the output directory.